SpuelMett/Boinc-Home-Assistant-Integration/README.md

 ### soft stop check
 Lets you manually check for the soft stop.
 This will be done automatically every minute.

-# Usage
-- Copy the spuelmett_boinc folder into the custom_components folder.
-This folder should be inside the config folder of home assistant.
-If this folder does not exist yet, create it.
-- Restart Home Assistant
+## Configuration

+After installing the integration (via HACS or manually), you need to configure it:

+- Go to Settings → Devices & Services → Add Integration
-- Search for the newly added "Boinc Contorl" integration
+- Search for the newly added "Boinc Control" integration
-- Fill in a name, the ip and the remote password of your boinc client.
+- Fill in a name, the IP address and the remote password of your boinc client.
 The name can be chosen freely.
 - Optionally change the checkpointing time

+## Usage

-Now you can use the mentioned services like any other.
-The naming of the services is "spuelmett_boinc.<service>_<name>" where service is
+The services can be used in automations and scripts.
+The naming of the services is `spuelmett_boinc.<service>_<name>` where service is:
 - start_boinc
 - stop_boinc
 - soft_stop_boinc
 - soft_stop_check

-and name is what you chose in the config.
+and `name` is what you chose in the config.

+### Example Automation

 Here is an example automation in the automations.yaml.
 It starts boinc if my energy consumption from grid is under -10 watts for 5 minutes.
 ```yaml
 - id: '1111111111111'
   alias: Start Boinc